A Meat-Summer Night's Dream: A Tangible Design Fiction Exploration of Eating Biohybrid Flying Robots: Results

-In this section we present results alongside discussion, situating findings within HCI, HRI, and food futures research.
-Participants expressed curiosity, caution, and concern about the role of biohybrid robotics in reimagining food.
-Our analysis identified three themes: \textit{Technological Feasibility and Pathways, Cultural and Ritual Transformation, and Ethics and Moral Boundaries.} Each integrates multiple perspectives, capturing points of convergence and divergence.
-We also consider how participants engaged with the research method itself, reflecting on the sensory cross-media design and the productive role of serendipity.
+Overall, participants expressed curiosity, caution, and concern about the role of biohybrid robotics in reimagining food.
+In our critical exploration of alternative food futures (see \ref{altfoodfut}), we identified three themes: \textit{Technological Feasibility and Pathways; Ethics and Moral Boundaries; and Symbolism, Culture, and Rituals}.
+Each theme integrates multiple perspectives, capturing both convergence and divergence.
+We also examine how participants engaged with the research method itself (see \ref{tanmuldin}) through three lenses: \textit{Immersive Engagement and Emotive Responses; Multisensory Cross-Media Theatrical Design; and The Serendipity of Unexpectedness and Improvisation}.

-These reflections are not predictions or prescriptive ethical claims.
+The reflections presented below are not offered as authoritative predictions or ethically prescriptive positions.
+Nor do they represent a unified vision for the aspirations surrounding emerging food technologies.
 Rather, they represent situated perspectives that illuminate a contested terrain where hopes, anxieties, and imaginaries of possible food futures---biohybrid or otherwise---circulate and collide.